Azure/Communication/special-order-numbers.md

 In some countries, releasing a telephone number needs to be done through our Service Desk team.
 To release the telephone number in these countries, follow the steps below:

-1) Open a new number release case via Service Desk's Phone Number Service Center portal.
-2) When creating the case, make sure to choose **"Azure Communication Service"** as the **"Customer Profile"**
-    - You can access Service Desk's Phone Number Service Center portal [here](https://pstnsd.powerappsportals.com/create-case/)
+1) Send an email to acstnrequest@microsoft.com asking the numbers to be released.

-3) Our Service Desk team will let you know once the request is completed.
+2) Our Service Desk team will let you know once the request is completed.